Aam-Digital/aam-services/docs/developer/sql-test-environment/README.md

 To run a Query, you can use the POST endpoint: `http://localhost:4984/app/_design/sqlite:config`

+Note that the query payload you send here is _not_ the ReportConfig entity used within Aam Digital but the raw SQS payload as shown in the example below.

 #### Authentication

 You need to set a 'basic auth' Authorization-Header with the couchdb credentials.